Amplus2/Amplior/README.md

 # Amplior
-An E-Mail App for reading and sending electronic mails.
+An e-mail app for reading and sending electronic mails.